savoury1/ubuntu-rolling/README.md

 https://launchpad.net/~savoury1/+archive/ubuntu/ubuntu-enhanced

 The source of the one package at that PPA is also in the [package](package) directory.
 This directory (on my own system, ie. my git clone of this project) is where I run all the debuild/pbuilder commands (the "pbuilder-all" script that is called does the work of making a "PPA acceptable" package or PAP out of the numbered version source directory used).
-The current package version is 0.4 (earlier versions were created by hand, ie. with dpkg-deb, rather than with "proper" packaging tools, ie. debuild/pbuilder) and the package is now compatible with these series: Xenial, Bionic, Cosmic, Disco and Eoan.
+The current package version is 0.5 and the package is now compatible with these series: Xenial, Bionic, Cosmic, Disco and Eoan.

 #### [Philosophical background](PHIL101.md)